omoerbeek/e2pv/README.md

 define('SYSTEMID', 'NNNNNN');
 ?>
 ```
-IDCount needs to be set to the number of inverters you have.
-APIKEY and
+`IDCOUNT` needs to be set to the number of inverters you have. `APIKEY` and
-SYSTEMID correspond to your PVOutput api key and System ID.
+`SYSTEMID` correspond to your PVOutput api key and System ID.

 # Optional MySQL support
 php needs to be installed with the mysqli extension enabled.